DevonteMurphy/osTicket-prereqs/README.md

 2. <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- Log into the VM with Remote Desktop

  - Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto the desktop.